chgroeling/libmicroemu/docs/manual.md

 ## Introduction

 Welcome to the Programmer's Manual for the `libmicroemu` Library!
-This documentation provides an overview of the library and its key functionalities.

 It is a work in progress and will be updated regularly.

 ## Overview of the Library